scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Modification of the Path Header

 It is possible for an on-path adversary to modify the SCION path header of a packet, and replace one or more path segments or parts of segments with different segments.
-The only restriction is that the path after the adversary needs to follow authorized segments, as the packet would be simply dropped at some point otherwise.
-The already traversed portion of the current segment and past segments can be modified by the adversary in a completely arbitrary manner (for instance, deleting and adding valid and invalid hop fields).
+The only restriction is that the path after the adversary needs to include authorized segments, as the packet would be simply dropped at some point otherwise.
+But the already traversed portion of the current segment and past segments can be modified by the adversary in a completely arbitrary manner (for instance, deleting and adding valid and invalid hop fields).

-The adversary can transparently revert any changes to the path header on replies by the destination.
+On replies by the destination, the adversary can transparently revert the changes to the path header.
 For instance, if an adversary M is an intermediate AS on the path of a packet from A to B, then M can replace the packet’s past path (leading up to, but not including M).
 The new path may not be a valid end-to-end path.
-However, when B reverses the path and sends a new packet, that packet would reach M, who can then transparently change the invalid path back to the valid path to A.
+However, when B reverses the path and sends a reply packet, that packet would go via M, which can then transparently change the invalid path back to the valid path to A.

-The destination may only discover such path header modifications if some kind of packet integrity protection is in place.
+The destination endpoint may only discover such path header modifications if some kind of packet integrity protection is in place.
 In this case, the receiving endpoint verifies that a packet, including its path, is the same as the one sent by the source endpoint.
-SCION currently does not provide this type of protection.
+However, SCION currently does not provide this type of protection.

-However, packet integrity protection is not enough if there are two colluding adversaries on the path.
+Moreover, packet integrity protection is not enough if there are two colluding adversaries on the path.
 These colluding adversaries can forward the packet between them using a different path than selected by the source endpoint: The first on-path attacker remodels the packet header arbitrarily, and the second on-path attacker changes the path back to the original source-selected path, such that the integrity check by the destination endpoint succeeds.
-To prevent this attack and to defend against multiple on-path adversaries in general, path validation is required (which is not supported yet by SCION).
+To prevent this attack and to defend against multiple on-path adversaries in general, path validation is required (which is currently not supported by SCION).

 #### Modification of the Address Header

 Besides modifying the SCION path header, an on-path adversary can also modify the source and destination addresses in the SCION address header.
 If an adversary changes the address of the destination endpoint, it needs to modify the "future" path between itself and the new destination accordingly; otherwise the packet would simply be dropped by the last AS on the path.

-Modifications of the SCION address header can be discovered by the destination endpoint if the packet is integrity protected.
+Modifications of the SCION address header can be discovered by the destination endpoint if the packet is integrity protected (which is currently not supported by SCION).

 ### Off-Path Attacks - Denial of Service

 An off-path adversary is located outside of the path between source endpoint and destination endpoint.
-In SCION, the source endpoint already selects the forwarding path in the control plane.
+In SCION, the source endpoint selects the forwarding path in the control plane, and includes it in the header of the data packet to be forwarded.
 This limits the abilities of an off-path adversary to influence the forwarding in the date plane.
-The adversary can merely attempt to disrupt the connectivity of the chosen path and force the host to select a new path.
+The adversary can merely attempt to disrupt the connectivity of the chosen path and force the source endpoint to select a new path.
 One way to do this is by flooding a link on the path with excessive traffic; that is, performing a volumetric denial of service attack.
 However, this does not stop the data forwarding: As SCION supports multipath, it is still possible to switch to another, non-congested path.
 Only in the case of a disruptive last-mile link for which no alternative exists, the data forwarding will be severely frustrated.

-SCION also provides protection against another option to exhaust network bandwidth, the so-called reflection-based attacks.
+SCION also provides protection against so-called reflection-based attacks.
 Here, the adversary sends high amounts of request packets to a server, but forges the source address of the packets, by replacing its own address with the address of the victim.
 As servers are unable to distinguish legitimate from spoofed requests, they reply directly to the victim, thus exhausting the connection to the victim.
 In SCION, however, packets contain the path in their packer header, and response packets are simply returned along this contained path to the actual sender.
 SCION thus prevents from this kind of DoS attacks.

 **Note** that SCION does not protect against transport protocol attacks and application layer attacks, two other kinds of DoS attacks.
 In the case of a transport protocol attack, the adversary opens a large number of connections in order to exhaust resources on the target server.
 If an adversary performs an application layer attack, it overloads or crashes the target application with a large volume of or specially crafted application-layer requests, such as HTTP floods.
 As these attacks take place in the transport layer or application layer, respectively, and not the network layer, they are out of SCION's scope.